 History well told is beautiful.
 Many of the historians who most appeal to the general reading public know the importance of dramatic and skillful writing—as well as of accuracy.
 Biography and military history appeal in part because of the tales they contain.
 History as art and entertainment serves a real purpose, on aesthetic grounds but also on the level of human understanding.
 Stories well done are stories that reveal how people and societies have actually functioned, and they prompt thoughts about the human experience in other times and places.
 The same aesthetic and humanistic goals inspire people to immerse themselves in efforts to reconstruct quite remote pasts, far removed from immediate, present-day utility.
 Exploring what historians sometimes call the “pastness of the past”—the ways people in distant ages constructed their lives—involves a sense of beauty and excitement, and ultimately another perspective on human life and society.

-Class Homework Assignments: Class Activities, Reading at home, class presentations
+Class Homework Assignments: Class Activities, on-line quizzes, Reading at home, class presentations

 Time: 12:55 – 2:25